RobertLuk85/RobertLuk85/README.md

 ### Hi there 👋 I'm Rob

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent graduate with a profound interest in technology and evolving cyber security world

 <!--